What to know about internet radio music licensing

 Please refer to the list at the bottom of this blog post for a more extensive account of the regulatory bodies that cover countries not discussed above.

-List of worldwide regulatory bodies
+List of worldwide licensing regulatory bodies

 CountryRegulatory body